 Our staff includes former prosecutors and a former police officer.
 We have handled hundreds of cases involving misconduct involving weapons.
 We know how the law works and the intricate defenses and affirmative defenses that are needed to successfully represent a client charged with this type of crime.

 Our firm is dedicated to helping people understanding the charges that they face.
-We believe that our clients should understand how the law works and how misconduct involving weapons is prosecuted.
-Know that we will do everything possible for you.
+We believe that our clients should understand how the law works and how to defend you.
 Call today – 602-989-5000

 MISCONDUCT INVOLVING WEAPONS